Marcokorcak/Cross-Site-Scripting-XSS/README.md

 The image above shows the cookies of Samy’s profile when viewing Alice’s profile

+## Task 2 Explanation
-**Ans:** In task 2, the objective was to embed a JavaScript program in Alice’s profile to display the
+In task 2, the objective was to embed a JavaScript program in Alice’s profile to display the

 cookies of the person visiting her profile.
 The cookies will be displayed in an alert pop up